widdowquinn/pyani/docs/citations.rst

 ..
 TIP::
-    When citing PYANI in your text, please consider quoting the precise release version (if you are using a specific release), or the specific commit hash (if you are using the 'bleeding-edge' development verison), e.g.
+    When citing ``pyani`` in your text, please consider quoting the precise release version (if you are using a specific release), or the specific commit hash (if you are using the 'bleeding-edge' development verison), e.g.

-    ``"...using PYANI (v0.2.7)..."``
+    ``"...using PYANI (v0.3.0)..."``

     or

     ``"...using PYANI (commit bb1cb5c)..."``

     This will enable precise reproduction of this part of your work by others.